qhv/hangman/README.md

 Hangman
 =======
 Hangman is a guessing game.
-Computer thinks of a word, and you tries to guess it by suggesting letters within a certain number of guesses.
+Computer thinks of a word, and you try to guess it by suggesting letters within a certain number of guesses.
 [Wiki](https://en.wikipedia.org/wiki/Hangman_(game)) tells more about this game.

 Requirements